Time management tips before the GRE

 Go for visual interpretation when dealing with Geometry question types .
 Go for textual information when dealing with word problems.

 GRE Math Practice Question

 You have two quantities – Quantity A and Quantity B. This is a multiple choice question with the 4 options fixed.
 A will be Quantity A being greater, B will be Quantity B is greater, third option will be both Quantity A and B being equal and fourth option will always be relationship cannot be determined.

-Go for the fourth option only after you analyze the GRE Math question in detail, reviewing the rest of the options and confirming that they do not fit.
-There is an exclusive webinar video on how to solve quantitative comparison type questions under one roof – YouTube.
+Go for the fourth option only after you analyze the GRE Maths question in detail, reviewing the rest of the options and confirming that they do not fit.
+There is an exclusive webinar video on how to solve quantitative comparison question types under one roof – YouTube.
 Let’s understand the trap in this question.